-On May 29, 2018, Bay area residents, Levy Gerzberg (Los Altos), Josh Bernstein (Piedmont), Eric Schleelein (San Francisco) and Peter Gertler (Oakland), traveled to Israel to participate in the 3rd International “Swim From the Heart” meet in Haifa on the Mediterranean.
+On May 29, 2018, American swimmers Levy Gerzberg, Josh Bernstein, Eric Schleelein, Peter Gertler Richard Gluck, Jamin Gluck and Rick Hirschhaut, traveled to Israel to participate in the 3rd International “Swim From the Heart” meet in Haifa on the Mediterranean.

-Levy Gerzberg, founder of the Zoran Corporation, a multinational digital technology created “Swim From The Heart” three years ago.
-An avid open water swimmer, he has since lead a US delegation of fellow swimmers who travel to Israel’s Haifa Bay to join hundreds of other swimmers in one mission—to increase awareness of Sudden Cardiac Death (SCD).
+Levy Gerzberg, founder of the Zoran Corporation, a multinational digital technology founded “Swim From The Heart” three years ago.
+An avid open-water swimmer, he has since lead a US delegation of fellow swimmers who travel to Israel’s Haifa Bay to join hundreds of other swimmers in one mission—to increase awareness of Sudden Cardiac Death (SCD).

 Swim from the Heart raises critical research funds to predict and prevent Sudden Cardiac Death in children and young adults – a major cause of natural death worldwide.